uselagoon/lagoon/docs/concepts-advanced/environment-idling.md

 ### How does an environment get idled?

 The environment idler has many different configuration capabilities.
-Here are the defaults of a standard Lagoon installation \(these could be quite different in your Lagoon, check with your Lagoon administrator!\)
+Here are the defaults of a standard Lagoon installation \(these could be quite different in your Lagoon, contact {{ defaults.helpstring }}!\)

 * Idling is tried every 4 hours.
 * Production environments are never idled.